shalivan/shalivan.github.io/_posts/ART/12-01-01-LevelDesign.md

 # Navigation

+Players action loop: Typicaly in a vantage point area, where we can survey, orient ourselfs  and plan our approach.

-1. observe
+1. Observe
 2. Plan
 3. Act
 4. React

 ## Guidance
-- ui
+- UI - UI, Maps, ...
-- in game visuals
+- In game visuals - signs, light,....
-- narrative (AI)
+- Narrative - Narrator, AI, ...

 ## Saliency
-**Where to look** -  Attention garbing - control where player and cam look
+**Where to look** - Attention garbing.
+Control where player and cam look.

-  - **Bottom up Saliency**- Contrast, movement  (Stronger in cinema cause we are chilling)
+  - **Bottom up Saliency** - Contrast, movement  (Stronger in cinema cause we are chilling)
-  - **Top-Down Saliency**- Humans (meaning), NowSilent (We care now) (Stronger in goal/task orient mode) Human faces, people, things associated with our current task/goal (attentional goals).
+  - **Top-Down Saliency** - Humans (meaning), NowSilent (We care now) (Stronger in goal/task orient mode) Human faces, people, things associated with our current task/goal (attentional goals).

-**attentional goals**  help players notice and pay attention to things  - (which can mean you become more ‘blind’ to other things). a locked gate they might assume the goal forward is to open the gate (even though the solution is to climb out a window).It’s also worth noting that if players are already focused on something  else
+**Attentional goals**  help players notice and pay attention to things  - (which can mean you become more ‘blind’ to other things). a locked gate they might assume the goal forward is to open the gate (even though the solution is to climb out a window).It’s also worth noting that if players are already focused on something  else

 ## Affordances
-**Where to go**  Window affordance looking through.
-Door afford enter ...
-You can design way player will know how to use things.
-Show clear way a possibility
+**Where to go** Show clear way a possibilities.
+Control what players believe is usable -  Windows afford to looking through.
+Doors afford to enter ...

+.

-- **Positive** affordance: affords to be used
+- **Positive** - Afford to be used
-- **Negative** affordance: doesn’t afford to be used and can’t be  / Nope zone
+- **Negative** - Doesn’t afford to be used and can’t be  / Nope zone
-- **False** affordance: ! looks like it affords to be used but can’t
+- **False** - ! looks like it affords to be used but can’t

-**Types**
+.

-- Affordable **Objects** - Machines, doors...
+- **Objects** - Machines, doors...
-- Affordable **Surface**  - floor. we walk to affordance surface to walk. along longest sight lights. (or somewhere else if there could be price)
+- **Surface**  - floor. we walk to affordance surface to walk. along longest sight lights. (or somewhere else if there could be price)

-**Prospect & Refuge**

-- **Prospect** -  View
-- **Refuge**  - Safety places.
+### Prospect & Refuge
+**Prospect** is a view, and **Refuge** is Safety place.
 This kept our ancestors safe from enemies/predators and the elements, meet basic human psychological needs.  (evolutionary heritage). provide people with the capacity to observe (prospect)

 - **Primary**  - you have now both
 - **Secondary** - we have only one and see second far away is only promise)

-**Encourage**
+### Encourage

-- **Mystery** - If there is information to learn
+- **Mystery** - If there is information to learn `Wniees` - landmark with mystery element
-- **Teasing** - Show what you can get
+- **Teasing** - Show what you can get yet.

-high level long term goals. not pull a leaver.
+- high level long term goals. not pull a leaver.

-## Secrets
+### Secrets

 - **Breadcrumbing** -  sending brief and sporadic messages.
 Trail of something (usually pickups or information) that leads the player in the right direction or towards
 - **Hints** - Slight or indirect indication or suggestion. (notes on paper, maps, signs)